Learning to Split: A Reinforcement-Learning-Guided Splitting Heuristic for Neural Network Verification

 We evaluated our implementation on the ACAS-Xu networks for airborne collision avoidance~\cite{JuKoOw19}, under two verification setups: \begin{enumerate}[(i)] \item \textbf{Safety specifications.} The original specifications used in the ACAS-Xu benchmarks, denoted $\phi_1$-$\phi_4$, across all 45 ACAS-Xu networks~\cite{KaBaDiJuKo21}, resulting in a total of 180 queries (4 properties $\times$ 45 networks).

-\item \textbf{Local robustness.} $\ell_\infty$ local-robustness verification queries, generated for arbitrarily selected points and ACAS-Xu network $N_{1,1}$.
-For an input $x_0$, a local robustness query verifies that the network's predicted advisory remains unchanged in the ball $\|x-x_0\|_\infty \le \delta$ around $x_0$.
-We tested 1000 arbitrarily-selected examples with three different epsilon values: 0.08, 0.09, and 0.1, producing a total of 3000 queries.
+\item \textbf{Local robustness.} $\ell_\infty$ local-robustness verification queries, generated for randomly selected inputs on ACAS-Xu network $N_{1,1}$.
+For an input $x_0$, a local robustness query verifies that the network's predicted advisory remains unchanged throughout the ball $\|x-x_0\|_\infty \le \delta$ around $x_0$.
+We tested 1000 randomly selected inputs with three radius values: $\delta \in \{0.08,0.09,0.1\}$, producing a total of 3000 queries.
 The varying inputs and robustness radii produced a mix of satisfiable, unsatisfiable, and timed-out instances, allowing for a more informative comparison between strategies. \end{enumerate}

 We trained a separate agent for each of the two setups.
-Training included a DQfD warm start, followed by Double DQN and used approximately \(5\%\) of the queries available in the respective benchmark; and evaluation was then performed on the benchmark's remaining queries.
+Training included a DQfD warm start followed by Double DQN and used approximately \(5\%\) of the queries available in the respective benchmark; and evaluation was then performed on the benchmark's remaining queries.

 The training budget was fixed a priori to \(45{,}000\) splitting steps: \(5\) epochs \(\times\) \(1{,}000\) steps with demonstrations (DQfD), followed by \(40\) epochs \(\times\) \(1{,}000\) steps with self-exploration/exploitation (DDQN).
-For each of the two setups, the training took about 2 hours.
-All experiments were conducted on single-CPU machines with 2GB of memory, running Debian~12, and with a 1-hour timeout.
+Each agent required about 2 hours of offline training.
+All experiments were conducted on single-CPU machines with 2 GB of memory, running Debian~12, and with a 1-hour timeout.